starkdg/hftrie/README.md

 peformed for a radius = 10.
 Note that all methods underperform a simple sequential search at such a large radius.
-Only the HFTrie's fast range search outperforms the sequential search with the drawback that it is only able to achieve 85% recall of all cluster objects.
-It is, however, guaranteed to return all exact matches.
+Only the HFTrie's fast range search outperforms the sequential search with the drawback that it is only able to achieve 85% recall of all cluster objects for an extended radius.
+It is, however, guaranteed to return all exact matches for smaller range searches.

 For data set size, N = 4M and query radius = 10: